Why applicant resume screening is important

 What would you look for first when reviewing a resume?

-When you review resumes, start with obvious factors that weed out candidates, such as errors or lack of qualifications.
+When you review resumes, start with obvious factors that eliminate candidates from the running, such as major errors or lack of qualifications.
 This eliminates people who aren’t a good match and lets you focus on candidates with potential.

 How can I tell if an applicant is exaggerating on their resume?